 Patients with cancer typically receive CT scans before and during treatment to monitor the progression of their disease.
 These scans usually cover the complete body, except for arms, legs and head.
-In our hospital we make about 2000 of such scans every year.
+In our hospital we make about 4000 of such scans every year.
 Radiologists need to carefully go over these scans, and compare them with the prior scans of the same patient.
 They need to look for any lesion, and measure the lesions to see if they grow or shrink.
 This is a very time-consuming task.

 A large database of thousands of annotated scans is available.
-This allows us to train complex deep learning systems to detect anatomical structures, lesions, and changes over time.
+This allows us to train complex deep learning systems to detect anatomical structures, lesions, and quantify changes over time.

 The work will be executed in the Diagnostic Image Analysis Group (DIAG), part of the Radiology and Nuclear Medicine department of Radboud University Medical Center Nijmegen.

 At the moment we are looking for students who will work on the segmentation of all bony structures in thorax-abdomen scans.
 The adult human body has 206 bones.
 Of these, we find 60 in thorax-abdomen scans: the cervical vertebrae (7, are usually not all visible), thoracic vertebrae (12), lumbar vertebrae (5), sacrum and coccyx (2, but we treat them as one structure), sternum (1), ribs (24, in 12 pairs), humeri (2), scapulae (2), clavicles (2), hip bones (2), femural bones (2).
 We have a data set available in which these bones have all been manually segmented, and we have obtained promising first results using a 3D U-net.
 There are many challenges left though, such as correctly labeling all identical structures (the vertebrae, the ribs), dealing with abnormalities, missing structures, and anatomical variants, and improving the 3D U-net approach.